Dortmund

 The best hotels for the stadium and city centre

-The closest hotel involved, just across the road, is the Mercure Hotel Dortmund Messe & Kongress, whose restaurants include the Rosenterrassen, provider of pre-match beers in its pretty rose garden.
 Another nearby lodging is the affordable B&B Hotel Dortmund-Messe, near Theodor Fliedner Heim U-Bahn station – note the football-themed breakfast room.
-Also walking distance to the stadium are two upscale, business-friendly establishments: swish Steigenberger Hotel Dortmund and the business-oriented Dorint Hotel Dortmund an den Westfallenhalen, the former Pullman Dortmund.
+Also walking distance to the stadium are two upscale, business-friendly establishments: swish Steigenberger Hotel Dortmund and the business-oriented Dorint Hotel Dortmund an den Westfallenhalen.

-On Hohe Straße towards the stadium from town, the Gildenhof is homely.
+On Hohe Straße towards the stadium from town, the traditional Gildenhof feels old-school and homely.

-Right by the station, the four-star NH Dortmund is comfortable and convenient, while the nearby Hotel Königshof is a cheaper, recently renovated alternative.
+Right by the station, the four-star NH Dortmund offers parking and lazy Sunday stays, while the nearby Hotel Königshof is a cheaper, recently renovated alternative.
 Between the two, the Dortmund Hauptbahnhof branch of the popular a&o Hostel chain offers singles, doubles and shared rooms, with TV sport in the bar and plenty of communal games.
-Tucked in from the main station road, the Carlton (Lütge-Brückstraße 5-7, +49 231 52 80 30) is a long-established cheapie by a major BVB bar.

-Also near the station, handy for the German Football Museum, contemporary mid-range The Grey sells itself as catering to visits of ‘Fussballhauptstadt Dortmund’.
-Also close, by Westerntor U-Bahn, the expansive Novum Unique is a functional four-star with 24-hour reception while regular three-star Hotel LivInn is literally next to the German Football Museum – and it has a sports bar with German Sky TV.
+Also near the station, handy for the German Football Museum, contemporary mid-range The Grey sells itself as catering to visitors to the ‘Fussballhauptstadt Dortmund’.
+Also close, by Westerntor U-Bahn, the expansive Hotel Unique is an old-school four-star with a Casablanca bar, while regular three-star Hotel LivInn is literally next to the German Football Museum – and has a sports bar with German Sky TV.

 Affordable chains have set up shop around the town centre too, including two Mercures, the Dortmund City by Kampstraße U-Bahn and Dortmund Centrum tucked away a short walk from focal Markt.